-&lt;sup>240 A party in interest is a person or entity who will benefit from the transaction even if the one participating in the transaction is someone else.
-This includes, but is not limited to any person or entity that has more than a de minimus ownership interest in an applicant, or who will be in a position to actually or potentially control the operation of an Applicant.
+247 A party in interest is a person or entity who will benefit from the transaction even if the one participating in the transaction is someone else.
+This includes, but is not limited to any person or entity that has more than a de minimus ownership interest in an applicant, or who will be in a position to actually or potentially control the operation of an applicant.

-- A list of the real party or parties in interest in each applicant or application, including a complete disclosure of the identity and relationship of those persons or entities directly or indirectly owning or controlling (or both) the applicant; - List the names and contact information of any party holding 15% or more direct or indirect ownership of each applicant or application, whether voting or nonvoting, including the specific amount of the interest or percentage held; - List the names and contact information of all officers, directors, and other controlling interests in the applicant and/or the application - o The amount paid (or payable) by the winner of the auction; - o The beneficiary(ies) of the proceeds of the bidding process and the respective distribution amounts; and - o The beneficiary(ies) of the proceeds of the bidding process and the - The value of the Applicant Support bidding credits or multiplier used, if applicable. - For Other Forms of Private Resolution: Where contention sets are privately resolved through a mechanism other than a private auction, the following must be disclosed: - o The fact that the contention set (or part of a contention set), has been resolved privately (and the names of the parties involved) - o Which applications are being withdrawn (if applicable); - o Which applications are being maintained (if applicable); - o If there will be a change in ownership of the applicant, or any changes to the officers, Directors, key personnel, etc. along with the corresponding information. - All material information regarding any changes to information contained in the original application(s)(if any).
+List the names and contact information248 of any party holding 15% or more direct or indirect ownership of each applicant or application, whether voting or nonvoting, including the specific amount of the interest or percentage held;

+- List the names and contact information249 of all officers, directors, and other controlling interests in the applicant and/or the application; - o The amount paid (or payable) by the winner of the auction; - The beneficiary(ies) of the proceeds of the bidding process and the respective distribution amounts; - The beneficiary(ies) of the proceeds of the bidding process; and - The value of the Applicant Support bidding credits or multiplier used, if applicable.250 - For Other Forms of Private Resolution: Where contention sets are privately resolved through a mechanism other than a private auction, the following must be disclosed: - The fact that the contention set (or part of a contention set), has been resolved privately (and the names of the parties involved); - o Which applications are being withdrawn (if applicable); - o Which applications are being maintained (if applicable); - If there will be a change in ownership of the applicant, or any changes to the officers, directors, key personnel, etc., along with the corresponding information. - All material information regarding any changes to information contained in the original application(s)(if any).